IT’S A NEW YEAR, LET’S START A NONPROFIT: PART 2

 Many nonprofits get caught up in the formation process and face delays because once the application is sent to the government, it is a waiting game.
 However, for Cultivate International, the process was surprisingly fast.
 I’d heard horror stories of long delays with the IRS.
 I was afraid Cultivate International would be stuck in limbo for a long time.
 But, with Legal for Good’s help, it went well.
 In about 6 weeks, Cultivate International’s 501(c)(3) status was approved.

-I was so excited to get the IRS Determination Letter because it was proof our nonprofit could begin its programing and collect donations.
+I was so excited to get the IRS Determination Letter because it was proof our nonprofit could begin its programming and collect donations.
 This was what I was hoping for, for so long!
 Now I had to be committed and ready to take on a leadership role to make this idea into a reality.

 Step 3: 501(c)(3) status – Now What?